1946 Carmarthenshire County Council election: By-elections 1946-49

-Following the decision that retiring aldermen could no longer be re-appointed withoit facing the electorate, nine by-elections were called.
+Following the decision that retiring aldermen could no longer be re-appointed without facing the electorate, nine by-elections were called.
 In six of these there were unopposed returns, with three former councillors who had styood down in favour of retiring aldermen being returned.
 David Davies, who had unsuccessfully challenged retiring alderman John Phillips at Cwmamman, was also returned without opposition.

 The three contested by-elections were all won by Independents.
 The successful candidate at Llangunnor, W. Parry Thomas, had recently been discharged by Carmarthen magistrates after being accused of offences during the triennial election.